lonkaars/avans-arcade/style.md

 - library hooks that need specific symbol names are exempt from the naming conventions (e.g. `main` or `HAL_UART_MspInit`)
 - names are always in English
+- filenames should not be prefixed by anything.

 ## others